Frequently Asked Questions (FAQ)

 - How large is the CERF+ staff?
 Could volunteers do this work?

-- How large is CERF+'s budget?
+- Where can I find information about CERF+'s budget?
 What part goes to program services, fundraising, and administration?

 - What programs does CERF+ offer and how are your program dollars divided up among these programs?